stefan-bergstein/openshift-tutorials/azure-devops/README.md

 1. Set the `environment` to `'openshift-sandbox.<redhat-account-name>-stage'` instead of  `'spike.default'`
 2. Set the `kubernetesServiceConnection` to service connection you copied above: **openshift-sandbox-\<redhat-account-name>-stage-######**.
 E.g, *openshift-sandbox-stefan-bergstein-stage-1621852211065*
 3. Set the `namespace` to `'<redhat-account-name>-stage'` instead of  `'default'`
-4. In the section **Save the pipeline to trigger a build and release**, please use the OpenShift Console to get te URL of the deployed application.
+4. In the section **Save the pipeline to trigger a build and release**, please use the OpenShift Console to get the URL of the deployed application.

 You can follow the Pipeline run in Azure DevOps: